The Florida Eminent Domain Process

 Florida law requires that your attorneys’ fees be paid by the condemning authority, based on the benefit that your attorney obtains for you above the condemning authority’s written offer.
-Florida law also requires that the condemning authority also pay all reasonable experts’ fees.
-There are exceptions where the condemning authority does not have to pay experts’ fees, for example, if an offer of judgment is triggered against the owner.
-The offer of judgment is one of many topics in eminent domain that you should seek legal advice from an attorney on.
+Your attorneys’ fees do not come out of the compensation you receive for your property.
+Florida law also requires that the condemning authority pay all reasonable experts’ fees.
+Attorneys’ fees and experts’ fees are paid separately and in addition to your compensation, therefore your compensation is never reduced.

 Will I Have to Leave My Property the Moment it is “Taken?”

 In a quick taking (see the difference between a “quick taking” and a “slow taking” below), the condemning authority will acquire title and possession prior to entry of final judgment.
 Title to your property will transfer upon placement of the condemning authorities’ estimate of value into the court registry, within 20 days of the order of taking hearing.
 Possession is another matter, whereby the condemning authority will sometimes permit you to stay on your property for an extended period of time beyond the date of the transfer of title (this is called an extended possession period).
 If the condemning authority is not willing to provide extended possession on your property, the judge has the discretion under Florida law to grant extended possession at the order of taking hearing.

 What is the Difference Between a Quick Taking and a Slow Taking?